N-Dave-08/SQL-Everyday/LEARNING-GUIDE.md

      FROM employees;
      ```
    - Select the query (or place cursor in it)
-   - Press `Ctrl+Shift+E` or right-click → "Run Query"
+   - Right-click → "Run Query" or click "Run" button
    - See results instantly in the results panel!

-3. **Quick tips for SQLite by alexcvzz:**
+3. **Quick tips for MySQL extension (cweijan):**
-   - The extension automatically detects SQLite database files
-   - You can see all tables in the SQLite sidebar
+   - Browse tables in the extension sidebar
-   - Right-click tables to view data or structure
+   - Right-click tables to view data, structure, or generate queries
+   - Double-click tables to view all data
-   - Results are shown in a tabular format below your editor
+   - Results panel shows data in tabular format with sorting/filtering
+   - You can export query results
+   - Extension supports multiple database types (PostgreSQL, SQLite, MySQL, etc.)

+**For SQLite:**

+1. **First-time setup:**
+   - Right-click `database/sql_mastery.db` in file explorer
+   - Select "Open Database"
+   - Database appears in SQLite extension sidebar

+2. **Create and run queries:**
+   - Same as above, but use SQLite extension commands
+   - Press `Ctrl+Shift+E` to run queries

 #### IDE Workflow Tips